-Nektar1D is our in-house code for solving the nonlinear, one-dimensional (1-D) equations of
+Nektar1D is our in-house computer code for solving the nonlinear, one-dimensional (1-D) equations of

 jordi.alastruey-arimon@kcl.ac.uk.